-This New Human Work is created by a history nerd sitting behind a laptop screen, enjoy a series of ideas he hopes to be thought provoking.
+This blog is a glimpse into the mind of a history nerd sitting behind a laptop screen.
+Enjoy a series of ideas he hopes to be thought provoking.

 I am quite proud of my Contemplations and Discussing Islam pages.
 Feel free to contact me anytime.

 The Che Guevara Mausoleum (Mausoleo Che Guevara) is a memorial in Santa Clara, Cuba.
 It houses the remains of executed Marxist revolutionary Ernesto “Che” Guevara and twenty-nine of his fellow combatants killed in 1967 during Guevara’s attempt to spur an armed uprising in Bolivia.
 The full area which contains a bronze 22 foot statue of Che is referred to as the Ernesto Guevara Sculptural Complex.

 Guevara was laid to rest with full military honors on 17 October 1997 after his exhumed remains were discovered in Bolivia and returned to Cuba.
 At the site, there is a museum dedicated to Guevara’s life and an eternal flame lit by Fidel Castro in Che’s memory.